 - Delighted to have won the Roscommon Poets’ Prize judged by Jane Clarke for Strokestown International Poetry Festival.
-You can read my poem, ‘Walking the Back Road, After’, here
+You can read my poem, ‘Walking the Back Road, After’, here at the Strokestown Poetry Festival website

 - Poem published in Boyne Berries, the Covid Issue, launched on Poetry Day Ireland.
 Download a PDF of the whole magazine here for free.
 Its well worth a look – lots of really good work included!